The best road poems selected by Dr Oliver Tearle

 & lecture if anyone wanted me to.
 But I have altered my mind.
 I am

+going to enlist on Wednesday if the doctor will pass me."
 In walking with Frost, he had written of the urgent need to protect –

 and if necessary, to fight for – the life and the landscape around him.